Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Additional Ablation Studies

-More notably, Table \ref{table:ablation_objmotion_extended_perseq} shows that ablating object root-body poses (row 5) prevents our method from converging for most sequences.
-This is a surprising observation since the deformation field should be sufficient to represent all continuous motion, at least in theory.
-However, when object root-body poses are removed from our method, each object's canonical model is defined in the \textit{static, world} coordinate frame (Equation \ref{eq:obj_motion_modeling_baselines}) as opposed to the moving, object-centric coordinate frame (Equation \ref{eq:backward_warp}).
+Most notably, Table \ref{table:ablation_objmotion_extended_perseq} shows that removing object root-body poses entirely (row 6) prevents our method from converging, even though the deformation field should be sufficient (in theory) to represent all continuous motion.
+However, when root-body poses are removed from our method, each object's canonical model is defined in the \textit{static, world} coordinate frame (Equation \ref{eq:obj_motion_modeling_baselines}) as opposed to the moving, object-centric coordinate frame (Equation \ref{eq:backward_warp}).
 Therefore, the deformation field alone has to explain \textit{global} object motion by learning potentially large deviations from the canonical model, significantly complicating optimization.
-We posit that \ourmethod{}'s neural blend skinning (NBS) function is too constraining of a deformation field to model global object motion, so we perform another ablation that replaces it with the more flexible SE(3)-field (row 6).
-This ablation does converge but still performs significantly worse than other converging ablations.
-Figure \ref{fig:ablation_objmotion_full} shows that this significant deterioration in metrics is due to failed foreground reconstruction, as evidenced by ghosting artifacts.
+We posit that \ourmethod{}'s neural blend skinning function is too constraining of a deformation field to model global object motion, so we perform another ablation with the more flexible SE(3)-field (row 7).
+This ablation does converge but still performs worse than other converging ablations.

-These diagnostics justify \ourmethod{}'s hierarchical motion representation, which decomposes object motion into global root-body motion and local articulations, especially given that row 4 performs better than rows 5 and 6, even though rows 5 and 6 model non-rigid object motion and row 4 does not.
-They also suggest that conflating these two sources of scene motion is what prevents the baseline methods from reconstructing the highly dynamic objects that appear in our dataset; while row 6 in Table \ref{table:ablation_objmotion_extended_perseq} may not be exactly the same as the baseline method D$^2$NeRF (w/ depth), they both exhibit the same ghosting artifacts that are indicative of failed foreground reconstruction.
+These diagnostics justify \ourmethod{}'s hierarchical motion representation, which explicitly models objects' root-body motion; even root-bodies without a deformation field (row 4) or poorly initialized root-bodies (row 5) outperform no root-bodies (row 6).
+Our ablations also suggest that the poor performance of the baseline methods may be attributed to the lack of object-centric motion modeling, especially since the baseline method \textsc{D$^2$NeRF (w/ depth)} and the ablation \textsc{w/o root-body (SE3)} both exhibit the ghosting artifacts that indicate failed foreground reconstruction (see Figures \ref{fig:nvs_comparisons_moreseqs} and \ref{fig:ablation_objmotion_full}, respectively).
+Note that these two methods are not strictly equivalent.